microsoft/vscode-docs/docs/datascience/data-science-tutorial.md

    ![Choose a kernel from created environment](images/data-science-tutorial/choose-myenv.png)

 9. To manage your environment from VS Code's integrated terminal, open it up with (`kb(workbench.action.terminal.toggleTerminal)`).
-If your environment is not activated, you can do so as you would in your terminal (i.e. `conda activate myenv`).
+If your environment is not activated, you can do so as you would in your terminal (`conda activate myenv`).

 ## Prepare the data